dpipkin/udacity-nyc-subway/nyc-subway-answers.md

 My R2 ended up being about 0.4168.

 ### 2.6 What does this R2 value mean for the goodness of fit for your regression model?
 Do you think this linear model to predict ridership is appropriate for this dataset, given this R2 value?
+This R2 shows that about 42% of the variation in hourly entries can be explained by the features we chose for our model.
-It's not great, I just wanted to get to above .4 for the assignment.
-However, I did find this information on minitab's website:
+I was disappointed in that low percentage until I ran into this information on minitab's website:
 > In some fields, it is entirely expected that your R-squared values will be low.
 For example, any field that attempts to predict human behavior, such as psychology, typically has R-squared values lower than 50%.
 Humans are simply harder to predict than, say, physical processes.

 Given that information, I would say that my model is appropriate for this dataset, considering how unpredictable humans can be.
+Even though we still have 58% of the variability unexplained, our predictions are much better than random guessing and can have practical applications in capacity planning.